 CV available here

-Second, I am interested in questions of governance, polycentricity, and the role of external influence and aid on institutions.
-To this end, I have written on policing in the United States, foreign and federal aid, and how colonial institutions altered tribal governance in West African chiefdoms.
+My research is broadly in political economy and applied public policy.
+My primary areas of research are on labor and the gig economy, technology startups, and entrepreneurship.
+I am also interested in questions of governance and economic development, foreign aid, and institutions.
+To this end, I have written on policing, foreign and federal aid, and how colonial institutions altered tribal governance in West African chiefdoms.

-My work has been published in academic outlets such as the Journal of Legal Studies, Public Choice, Journal of International Development, History of Political Economy, University of Chicago Legal Forum, Journal of Institutional Economics, Arizona State Law Journal, Cambridge University Press, among others.
+My work has been published in academic outlets such as the Journal of Legal Studies, Review of Development Economics, Public Choice, Journal of International Development, History of Political Economy, University of Chicago Legal Forum, Journal of Institutional Economics, Arizona State Law Journal, Cambridge University Press, among others.

 I also engage in public writing and media activities.
-I publish opinion editorials with outlets such as the New York Times, Wall Street Journal, U.S. News and World Report, among others.
+I publish opinion editorials with outlets such as the New York Times, Wall Street Journal, Forbes, U.S. News and World Report, Philadelphia Inquirer, among others.
 In 2016, I was selected as a Forbes '30 under 30' in Law and Policy.